How to access your data warehouse

 Clicking on any of the tables (2) will show the schema and other information about each table (3).

-Finally, to run a query, you need to click the “Compose Query” button (1), and then enter any SQL query you want (2):
+Finally, to run a query, you can click the “Compose Query” button (1), or simply start typing in the Query Editor.
+Then, enter any SQL query you want (2):

 In the example above, we’re fetching the total number of brands present in your Movida catalog (3).